 I know the fight for inclusion all too well.
 My life is devoted to the fight for inclusion.
-I must be my son’s voice and ensure there is inclusion in the school system for him because he has autism, and ADHD, and school must be inclusive for children of all abilities.
+I must be my son’s voice and ensure there is inclusion in the school system for him because he has autism, and ADHD and school must be inclusive of children of all abilities.

-But that isn’t what I’m talking about today.
-Today I am talking about homophobia, and the fight for inclusion for the LGBT community.
+But that isn’t what I’m talking about for a change.
+Today I am talking about homophobia and the fight for inclusion for the LGBT community.

 My Six Year Old Was Called Gay

 He went on a weekend trip with an unnamed family member to visit an amusement park.
 The night before he excitedly asked me to paint his fingernails blue, to match his bathing suit.
 I often paint his nails as a reward for an exceptional outing or a good school day, but this was the first time we used the new blue nail polish.

 He sat at the table admiring his hands.
 He said over and over how everyone would think they were so pretty.

 The next morning the family member arrived to pick him up.
 He walked in and the first thing he said was “Why are your nails blue?” and my son stared at him.
 I said, “To match his bathing suit.”